The Ice Warden | Chapter 1

 He just nodded, then turned around, retracing his steps, while thinking of what he could need for such a travel.

-Leading those two strangers up to Soth meant a full day of walking on a narrow path, with nothing in between where to stop to eat or drink, so he’d need provisions.
+Leading those two strangers up to Soth meant a full day of walking on a narrow path, with nowhere along the way where to stop and eat or drink, so he’d need provisions.
 His travel bag.
 Weapons, just in case.
 Soth had a small inn where they could stop for the night.
 What in the world did two Imperial emissaries have to do in that tiny village?

 He shook his head and went back home.

-He found the whole family having breakfast on the big table, in front of the lit fireplace.
+He found the whole family having breakfast at the big table, in front of the lit fireplace.

 “Yuri!
 Back already?”
 His uncle Alexej greeted him.
 He was his mother’s younger brother, close to his forties.
 He was the Master Woodcutter of Laske, a big, strong man, with ruddy cheeks and a jolly attitude, quite the opposite of his nephew.

 Next to him sat his second son, Vik, a shy tween boy with strawberry blond hair and green eyes.
-He was the one who had taken mostly from his late mother, while Yuri and Lara were Talwa through and through, like uncle Xej and his sister.
+He was the one who resembled his late mother most, while Yuri and Lara were Talwa through and through, like Uncle Xej and his sister.

 “Something came up, I have to leave for Soth,” Yuri explained.